-- 11.2.1 Jury In all Registered Tournaments, which are not State, Sectional, Regional or National Championships, a 3-member Jury will be formed by the Match Director to function as described in Rule 11.2.
+- 11.2.1 Jury In all Registered Tournaments, a 3-member Jury will be formed by the Match Director to function as described in Rule 11.2.
+At NRA State, Regional, and Sectional Championships, the jury system will be used unless the sponsor specifically requests a referee.
 One member of the Jury must be a member of the sponsoring organization and complete the reports required by NRA.
 The members of the Jury mayor may not be competitors in that tournament.
 A Jury member shall be exempted from ruling on a matter in which personally involved.
 The Match Director will name a replacement for that Jury member while ruling on that action.
-Under no circumstances may any Match Official (Rules 11.1, 11.1, 11.4, 11.5, 11.6, and 11.7) be a member of the Jury.
+Under no circumstances may any Match Official (Rules 11.1, 11.1.1, 11.4, 11.5, 11.6, and 11.7) be a member of the Jury.
 The Jury Chairman may disqualify a competitor(s), as directed by the Jury, under provisions of Rule 9.30. - 11.3 Supervisor A Supervisor is required at all NRA Approved Tournaments.
 The Supervisor may be an NRA Official Referee or an officer of an NRA Club, League or State Association who is familiar with NRA competition rules and match procedure.
 The Supervisor may also act as Match Director.
 The Supervisor is responsible for seeing that all NRA Rules are properly interpreted and applied.
 His decision will be final in scoring of challenged targets, except when targets are scored in the pit.
 It is the Supervisor's duty to rule on all challenges and protests when challenges cannot be remedied by the Range Officer or Match Director.
 The Supervisor may not change NRA Rules.
 The Supervisor will make a complete report to the NRA on the Approved Tournament where he serves.
 It is the duty of the Supervisor to report the facts concerning any competitor or Tournament Official who refuses to comply with proper instructions given.
 A Supervisor may not compete in any match fired in conjunction with any tournament where the Supervisor is officiating.
 The Supervisor may disqualify a competitor(s) under provisions of Rule 9.30.